milad-4274/genai_capstone_project/flow.md

 - **Output:**
   ```
   Based on these search snippets, here are my recommendations ...
+[Truncated]
   ```

 ---